Riot police deploy in Iranian cities as people gather for Amini's memorial

 Authorities closed all schools and universities in the Kurdistan province on Wednesday "because of a wave of influenza", Iranian state media reported.

+The spread of the protests seemed to take the authorities by surprise and contrasted starkly with the establishment's assertions that support for the Islamic system is overwhelming, a former Iranian pro-reform official said.

+While some analysts said prospects for the imminent dawn of a new political order are slim, activists said a wall of fear had fallen and the path to a new revolution was not reversable.

-While students have played a pivotal role in the protests, with dozens of universities on strike, unconfirmed reports on social media showed workers at a Tehran refinery had joined in.
-A refinery official denied the reports.
+Students have played a pivotal role in the protests, with dozens of universities on strike.
+Hundreds of school girls have joined in, chanting "Freedom, Freedom, Freedom," despite fierce crackdowns by security forces.

-Videos circulating on social media showed people at Saqez cemetery chanting "Death to Khamenei".
-Others showed security forces blocking roads leading to the town.
-Reuters could not verify the authenticity of the videos.
+"I am not scared of them any more.
+They (the establishment) should be scared of us.
+For years they did not let us have a normal life.
+Mullahs should go," said a teenage student in the northern city of Sari.

+State media and hardline officials have branded protesters "hypocrites, monarchists, thugs and seditionists".

 Some of the deadliest unrest has been in areas home to ethnic minorities with long-standing grievances against the state, including Kurds in the northwest and Baluchis in the southeast.